 The outcome should be that this document is able to help harmonise the testing between different Technical Services/ Appropriate Authorities.

 Note regarding evidencing the requirements This document is only guidance.
 It provides information on what information might/would be acceptable for the Technical Services/ Appropriate Authorities and what level of information might be supplied.
 It is not intended to be exhaustive.
 The standards referenced are intended as examples, not mandatory.
+Nevertheless, a coherence-check (see Annex A) has shown that especially the ISO/SAE 21434 DIS can be very supportive in implementing the requirements on the CSMS to the organizations along the supply chain.
 Depending on the vehicle type defined by the vehicle manufacturer and the practices and procedures they use alterative and/or equivalent information may be supplied.

 For all the requirements in the regulation, demonstration that they are met may be achieved via documentation/presentation and/or audit.
 The format of what documentation is supplied is open but should be agreed between the vehicle manufacturer and Technical Service/ Appropriate Authority prior to testing/audit.
 A demonstration may be provided through an overview + Diagrams + Experience.
 Argument that the requirements are met needs to be logical, understandable and convincing.
 Documents need not necessarily be large documents.